jsr-probitas/probitas/docs/architecture.md

-# Probitas Architecture
+# Architecture

-Probitas is a scenario-based testing framework designed with a 4-layer architecture that achieves separation of concerns.
+Probitas is a scenario-based testing framework with a 4-layer architecture that achieves separation of concerns.

-## Overview
+## Layer Overview

-Probitas 4-layer architecture:

 ```mermaid
 graph TD